KxSystems/hdf5/README.md

 ### Support

-This interface is currently supported under the following conditions
+This interface is currently supported on a best effort basis under the following conditions

 * Linux/Mac 64-bit
 * kdb+ ≥ 3.5